-- Charles P. Kimball: 1937 Feb 7 – 2010 Nov 16, his collection is cited as being acquired by the Museum of Comparative Zoology – Harvard.
-Weed & Fiske publication Butterflies of New Hampshire mentions some records from "Kimball," indicating all three men knew each other.
+- Charles P. Kimball: 1897-1982, his collection is cited as being acquired by the Museum of Comparative Zoology – Harvard.
+Weed & Fiske publication Butterflies of New Hampshire mentions some records from "Kimball," uncertain if this is the same person.

 - S. Albert Shaw: 1856 Aug 23 – 1944 Apr 6, his collection was donated to the University of New Hampshire and their website states that he was an active collector of insects, especially Diptera, from 1890 until 1934.
 C. M. Weed mentions him as a colleague in publications.